hardingrichard/ci-pp3-pydle/README.md

 <summary>User interface</summary>
 <img src="docs/features/features_interface.png" alt="User interface terminal image">
 </details>
 The user interface displays the guessed words by the user with each letter colour coded to the tips section.
 The interface also consists of underscores under the guessed words providing feedback to the user of their progress and an idea of how many attempts remain.
-There is also a further prompt underneath that gives a clear indication to the use of how many guesses the user has left.
+There is also a further prompt underneath that gives a clear indication to the use of how many guesses the user has left. <br>
 * User story: 2, 4, 8

 ### End game condition